Liquor Store Blues: Composition and production

 "Liquor Store Blues" is a reggae song with a "melodious boom-box midtempo".
 It is heavily influenced by dub music and borrowes "heavily from roots reggae".
 It has been compared to Travie McCoy and Mars's previous song "Billionaire" and the music of Sublime, Michael Jackson and Bedouin Soundclash.
-According to the digital sheet music the song was composed in common time and in the key of C# minor with a tempo of 144 beats per minute.
+According to the digital sheet music the song was composed in common time and in the key of C♯ minor with a tempo of 144 beats per minute.
 Mars's and Marley's vocals range spans from the low note of G3 to the high note of C6.

 The song's lyrics describe feelings of "pain" and "sorrow", using alcohol as a method to flee "bad fortune in an odd foreshadowing of events".
 In the end, hope is found by "getting messed up today" since on the following day everything will be fine.
 Tyrone S. Reid from the Seattle Post-Intelligencer said that the record explores addiction "wonderfully, if humorously" through the lyrics "I take one shot for my pain, one drag for my sorrow/Get messed up today, I’ll be okay tomorrow".
 Entertainment Weekly's, Brad Wete stated that Mars is about to "drown his sorrows in a tall glass of alcohol".
-Rap-Up magazine commented that the recording's lyrics regard "a quick escape from his bad fortune in an odd foreshadowing of events".

 "Liquor Store Blues" was written by Mars, Philip Lawrence, Levine, Dwayne "Supa Dups" Chin-Quee, Mitchum Chin, Marley and Thomas Pentz and produced by the former three, under their alias, the Smeezingtons, and Chin-Quee.
 The latter was in charge of programming and arranging the drums, which he played.
 Chin played the guitar, bass, and keys.
 Levine engineered the song at Levcon Studios in California.
-The mixing of the track was done at Larrabee Sound Studios in Los Angeles by Manny Marroquin, with Christian Plata and Erik Madrid serving as assistants.
+The mixing was done at Larrabee Sound Studios in Los Angeles by Manny Marroquin, with Christian Plata and Erik Madrid as assistants.
 It was mastered by Stephen Marcussen at Marcussen Mastering in Hollywood, California.